Exponential growth of colored HOMFLY-PT homology: Deformed colored homology

 To see this, denote the alphabet on the $A$-, $B$- and $C$-colored facets with $\X$, $\X_1$ and $\X_2$ respectively.
 Then the decoration migration relations~\eqref{eqn-decmigr} impose $\X = \X_1\uplus \X_2$ and we get:

 Using the criterion from Lemma~\ref{lem_unitcrit} it is clear that the elements which we have suggestively denoted by $u_B^{-1}$ and $u_C^{-1}$ are indeed units.
-The following equation illustrates the action of the foam splitting functor $\phi$ in a simple case for the reader familiar with the notation and coloring conventions in \cite{RW}.
+The following equation illustrates the action of the foam splitting functor $\phi$ in a simple case.
+The green sheet on the left is decorated by $\pi_A$ and colored with the idempotent $1_A$ with $A=\{\lambda_1^{a_1},\lambda_1^{a_2}\}$ containing only two distinct roots.
+The functor $\phi$ acts by splitting the sheet along the boundary into two parallel sheets colored with the idempotents $1_B$ (blue) and $1_C$ (red), where $B=\{\lambda_1^{a_1}\}$ and $C=\{\lambda_2^{a_2}\}$, c.f. \cite[Example 4.27]{RW}.
+The decoration $\pi_A$ is split into factors $u_B\pi_B$ and $u_C\pi_C$ as computed above.

 If $A$ contains more than two distinct roots, then an inductive argument allows to split $A$-facets into parallels of $A_j$-facets and to distribute $\pi_A$ into decorations by $\pi_{A_j}$ (up to units).
 This argument provides the necessary modification of \eqref{eqn-tautdecomp}: